freenas/freenas-docs/userguide/tasks.rst

 The remaining fields are for setting a schedule.
 The default is to send the data to cloud storage once an hour, every day.
-The options for great variety in configuring when a cloud sync runs, anywhere from once a minute to once a year.
+The options provide great versatility in configuring when a cloud sync runs, anywhere from once a minute to once a year.

-The :guilabel:`Enabled` field is checked by default, so this cloud sync will run at the next appropriate time.
+The :guilabel:`Enabled` field is checked by default, so this cloud sync will run at the next scheduled time.

 The completed dialog is shown in
 :numref:`Figure %s <tasks_cloudsync_example_fig>`: